Feel The Burn At These 9 Brisbane Restaurants With Fireplaces

-Get the romance roaring, burn the midnight oil or just unfreeze your hands enough to pick up your cutlery with dinner by the fireside.
-Here in Brissy, fireplaces really only have a two-month window to feel the heat before we’re sweating up a storm again, so get it while it’s hot!
-As for the dress code, think silk robe, cigar in hand, slippers and a cat.
-Jks.
+Get the romance roaring, burn the midnight oil, or just unfreeze your hands enough to pick up your cutlery with dinner by the fireside.
+Here in Brissy, fireplaces really only have a two-month window to feel the heat before we’re sweating up a storm again, so get it while it’s hot.
+From rustic cafes to cosy wine bars, these restaurants give a different meaning to stoking the fire in your belly.

 Paddo’s favourite little boozer once kept the bakers toasty in the late 1800s and is now doing the same for modern Brisbanites around the fire.
-The pub-style fare served in this heritage-listed cottage make for the perfect winter warmers, including gooey baked camembert, soft shell crab sandwiches, beer braised chicken wings and mushroom and pecorino arancini.
-If that doesn’t whet your appetite, their strong sprits, fine ales and smooth wines will be sure to do the trick.
+The pub-style fare served in this heritage-listed cottage make for the perfect winter warmers, including macaroni cheese balls, roast pork belly, and beer braised chicken wings.
+If that doesn’t whet your appetite, their strong spirits, fine ales, and smooth wines will be sure to do the trick.

 From within a gabled 1878 cottage when fireplaces were an essential to any proper Victorian home, Sixes and Sevens lays on the antiquarian charm.
 Cosy up with your gang and take your pick of a simply refined menu that’s designed to enhance an everyday experience.
 With wine served from the barrel and relaxation in the air, catch ups at Sixes and Sevens are the best kind of slow burn.

 Lounge dining reaches its peak at this charming and cherished restaurant.
 As you snuggle up on the plush couches between rustic décor, the contemporary cuisine will keep you warm on the inside while the flames under the stone hearth make every corner cosy.
 Meals are uncomplicated and the vibes even more so, as you spend your winter night in homely peace.